 Want to make the best pot brownies?

 When it comes to edible medical cannabis, pot brownies are the #1 most popular snack by far.
-They are so simple to make and are a delicious end product, whether or not you enjoy the taste of marijuana in your baked goods.
-The pot itself only adds a slight earthy flavor to the brownies, it is not overwhelming at all, so these are perfect for anyone who does not enjoy the taste.
+They are so simple to make and produce a delicious end product, whether or not you enjoy the taste of marijuana in your baked goods.
+The pot itself only adds a slight earthy flavor to the brownies, it is not overwhelming at all.
+They are perfect for anyone who does not enjoy the taste of weed.
 After all, who can turn down a rich, chocolatey brownie?

 There are a few different schools of thought when it comes to making pot brownies.
-Will you make them from scratch, or using a brownie mix?
+Will you make them from scratch, or use a brownie mix?
 When you make the cannabutter, should you strain the plant material or not?
 Do you like ooey-gooey fudgey brownies or do you prefer cakey brownies?
-So much of this depends on your individual tastes, but we have put together a homemade recipe that is sure to please any palate.
-In our opinion, homemade beats boxed mixes in terms of flavor and consistency and it only takes a few extra minutes of your time, if that.
+So much of this depends on your individual tastes, but we have put together a homemade recipe that is sure to be a crowd pleaser.
+In our opinion, homemade beats boxed mixes in terms of flavor and consistency and it only takes a few more minutes of your time.
 It is worth the extra effort in the end!
 And of course, make sure that you always follow all local laws and regulations when purchasing the following materials and making your pot brownies.

 Why make pot brownies?

 Medical Cannabis is becoming legal in more and more states for patients suffering from conditions varying from anxiety to glaucoma to cancer.
-Medical marijuana contains over 100 cannabinoids that react with the body, whether you smoke it, vaporize it, or ingest it.
+Recreational weed is starting to become legal across the nation as well.
+Marijuana contains over 100 cannabinoids that react with the body, whether you smoke it, vaporize it, or ingest it.
 The two main cannabinoids are Cannabidiol (CBD), which is medicinal and non-psychoactive, and Tetrahydrocannabinol (THC), which is medicinal and psychoactive.
-These cannabinoids are fat-soluble, meaning you can dissolve them in fats and without losing potency.
+These cannabinoids are fat-soluble, meaning you can dissolve them in fats without losing potency.
 For this reason, cannabis-infused butters and oils are an extremely effective way to get a medicinal dose into a palatable food item without having to smoke anything.

 The secret ingredient in pot brownies is the cannabutter, or cannabis infused butter.
 Some people use vegetable oil such as canola oil instead of butter, but this is not recommended.
-Canola oil is a known carcinogen that increases inflammation in your body and reduces your natural immune response – basically cancelling out many of the positive effects of cannabis.
-If you prefer not to use butter, you may use a healthier oil such as coconut oil, olive oil, or avocado oil.
+Canola oil is a known carcinogen that increases inflammation in your body and reduces your natural immune response – basically canceling out many of the positive effects of cannabis.
+If you prefer not to use butter, you can use a healthier oil such as coconut oil, olive oil, or avocado oil.
 Keep in mind that coconut and avocado oils can tolerate much higher heat levels than butter and olive oil, so be careful not to scorch your cannabis.
-Whatever fat you choose to use, make sure that it is organic, non GMO and does not contain any artificial growth hormones or medicines.
-Any medicines that are fed to milk cows as well as chemical fertilizers and pesticides used in farming will decrease the medicinal potency of your end product.
+Whatever fat you choose to use, make sure that it is organic, non-GMO and does not contain any artificial growth hormones or medicines.
+Any medicines that are fed to milk cows as well as chemical fertilizers and pesticides used in farming will corrupt your end product and decease its medical potency.

 Growing cannabis?
 You need a CO2 regulator!
 This one simple thing can make a huge difference in how much weed you harvest at the end of a growing cycle.Click here to read more